It seems you are offline. Please check your connection and try again.

 Give it two or three goes, then move on.

-If a code does not show up after a couple of tries on a free line, the app has likely blocked it.
+If a code does not show up after a couple of tries on a free number, the app has likely blocked it.
 Do not keep hammering the same number.
-Switch to a fresh one or step up to a private line.
+Switch to a fresh one or step up to a private number.

 How to catch a fresh number

-A newer line that fewer people have used gives you a better shot.
+A newer number that fewer people have used gives you a better shot.
 Here is the quick way to find one and read your SMS:

-1 Open the list above and pick a Poland line that was added most recently.
+1 Open the list above and pick a Poland number that was added most recently.

 2 Paste it into the app you want, exactly as shown with the +48 in front.